 Those candidates who have been endorsed need to upload all required documents (with any revisions) to the online Rhodes application site and submit it to the appropriate district committee.
 You will need to include a copy of your birth certificate or passport, a passport-size photo, and official transcripts from all colleges (including community colleges where you may have only taken 1 course and study abroad transcripts, unless both the grades and credits of all courses appear on your Illinois transcripts).
 Once you have been endorsed by Illinois, you will then be asked to register your letter of recommendation writers on your online application.
 The letters of recommendation should be specifically tailored toward your application as a Rhodes Scholar and must be received online by this date as well.
 The National and International Scholarships Program would appreciate a copy of all materials (including letters) prior to submission.
 Letters should be written to the attention of the "Committee of Selection."

 The National and International Scholarships Program also submits an official University Endorsement Letter online to the district selection panel where you submitted your application and referees submitted their letters.
-Short-listed candidates applying through the Chicago region may or may be asked to conduct a 30-minute Skype interview in late October.
-All finalists will be called for a district interview in November.
+All finalists will be called for a district interview on the Friday and Saturday two weekends before Thanksgiving.
 The final selection will be announced immediately after the interview.
 The National and International Scholarships Program will coordinate mock interviews for those students called to an interview.

 Within your personal statement, demonstrate what you are all about and why Oxford will be good for you.
 Show that your mind is engaged—that you have something extra and have done some thinking and reflecting.
 Essays should almost be able to be published as editorials.
 They should weave together your life story seamlessly.
 However, do not come off as naïve.
 Show proof of liveliness and be provocative.
 Remember, the scholarship selection committee is looking for character, leadership, vigor, concern for others, and a potential to make a remarkable difference in the world with a bias for "save the world" candidates.
 Demonstrate that you are an initiator and a doer.